chrishowejones/film-ratings-terraform/README.md

 # Film Ratings Terraform

-This repo has the terraform definitions to set up an AWS cluster for the Film Ratings app from my blog *TODO - add link*
+This repo has the terraform definitions to set up an AWS cluster for the Film Ratings app from my [blog](https://circleci.com/blog/deploy-a-clojure-web-application-to-aws-using-terraform/)

 ## Prerequisites